 Managed web service providers don’t just deploy your content, they also monitor it using analytics and collect user feedback.
 This enables you to make data-based decisions to adjust your web marketing strategy and position your content where it can best engage your target audience.

 One example of how we help our clients engage with data is through custom dashboards that brings live data and analytics from multiple platforms into a single display.
 We lean on these dashboards in a rhythm of regular meetings to make sure that our strategies and planning reflects the needs and usages patterns of users.

 How Does a Lead Generation Website Work as a Managed Website Service?

-Managed web services refers to a cost-effective, flexible approach to web marketing characterized by iterative releases, quality content and efficient communications.
+Managed web services refer to a cost-effective, flexible approach to web marketing characterized by iterative releases, quality content, and efficient communications.

 Our Managed Website Process

 Each service provider is going to have some differences in their process.
 At Spade Design, we begin with our core process of strategy, design, and then we make the launchpad website live.
 This gets us through the initial launch of the new website.